Recurrence versus Transience for Weight-Dependent Random Connection Models: Elements of electrical network theory

 \section{Elements of electrical network theory}

 In this section, we provide some well-known results for reference.
 The basic framework used behind the scenes of both our recurrence and transience proofs is that of electrical {network} theory.
 We restrict ourselves to recalling some basic results that we need in our proofs, a comprehensive treatment of the theory can be found for instance in \cite{LyonsPeres17}.
-A connected locally finite loop-free multigraph $G=(V(G),E(G))$ together with a \emph{conductance} function $C:E(G)\to (0,\infty)$ is called a \emph{network}.
-Note that we may always augment $C$ into a function defined on ${\N}^{(V(G)\times V(G))}$ by setting $C(e)=0$ for potential edges $e\notin E(G)$.
-The random walk $Y=(Y_i)_{i\geq 0}$ on $(G,C)$ is obtained by reweighing the transition probabilities of simple random walk on $G$ according to $C$, i.e.\ the walker chooses their way with probabilities proportional to the conductances on the edges incident to their current position.
-In particular, we obtain simple random walk on $G$ as a special case, if $C\equiv c$ is constant.
-Let us consider finite $G$, then~$Y$ has a unique stationary distribution $\pi$.
-Let further $\mathsf{P}^G(v\to Z)$ denote the probability that $Y$ visits $Z\subset V(G)$ before returning to $v\in V(G)$ when started in $Y_0=v\in V(G).$ To characterise recurrence and transience of $Y$ in infinite networks it is convenient to define the \emph{effective conductance} between $v\in V(G)$ and $Z\subset V(G)$ as
+A connected loop-free multigraph $G=(V(G),E(G))$ together with a \emph{conductance} function $C\colon E(G)\to (0,\infty)$ is called a \emph{network}.
+Note that we may always view $C$ as a function defined on $V(G)^{[2]}$ setting $C(e)=0$ for potential edges $e\notin E(G)$.
+The random walk $Y=(Y_i)_{i\geq 0}$ on $(G,C)$ is obtained by reweighing the transition probabilities of simple random walk on $G$ according to $C$, i.e.\ the walker chooses their way with probabilities proportional the sum of the conductances on the edges incident to their current position.
+In particular, we obtain simple random walk on~$G$ as a special case, {if $C$ is constant}.
+We consider a locally finite network~$G$,~i.e.\